lechathei/lechathei.github.io/README.md

 ```

 # Maintenance

-Bug reports and feature requests to the template should be [submitted via GitHub](https://github.com/lechathei/lechathei.github.io/issues/new/choose).
-For questions concerning how to style the template, please feel free to start a [new discussion on GitHub](https://github.com/lechathei/lechathei.github.io/discussions).

 This repository was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License (see LICENSE.md).
 It is currently being maintained by [Robert Zupko](https://github.com/rjzupkoii) and additional maintainers would be welcomed.